bikidsx/dazy/README.md

 ### The Solution

-Debu solves these problems with:
+Dazy solves these problems with:

 1. **Template System** - Save any container configuration and reuse it instantly.
 Share templates with your team via JSON files.